aconetwork/Website/content/posts/2025/08-bcu.en.md

 {{< /collapse >}}

-## Download Bulk Crap Uninstaller setup and portable version
+## Download BCU setup and portable version

 {{< notice tip >}}
   Setup file is intended to install the BCU but portable version not, just run it.
 Portable version you just download, unpack with archive program like [7zip](https://www.7-zip.org/ "Click/tap to open the site!") or integrated archive extractor included in Windows 10 and 11 (check [portable section](#portable-bcu-unpack-and-run "Click/tap to go to the section!")] to see how to extract and open it) and run it.